phytec/doc-bsp-yocto/source/bsp/am6x/am62l/head.rst

 .. include:: /bsp/ti-common/peripherals/pin-muxing.rsti

-The following is an example of the pin muxing of the UART3 device in
+The following is an example of the pin muxing of the UART0 device in
-|dt-som|.dtsi:
+|dt-carrierboard|.dtsi:

 .. code-block::

-   pinctrl_uart4: uart4grp {
+   main_uart0_pins_default: main-uart0-default-pins {
-           fsl,pins = <
+      pinctrl-single,pins = <
-                   MX8MP_IOMUXC_UART4_RXD__UART4_DCE_RX	0x140	/* UART3_RXD */
+         AM62LX_IOPAD(0x01b4, PIN_INPUT, 0)      /* (D13) UART0_RXD */
-                   MX8MP_IOMUXC_UART4_TXD__UART4_DCE_TX	0x140	/* UART3_TXD */
+         AM62LX_IOPAD(0x01b8, PIN_OUTPUT, 0)     /* (C13) UART0_TXD */
       >;
+      bootph-all;
    };

-The first part of the string MX8MP_IOMUXC_UART4_RXD__UART4_DCE_RX names the pad (in this example UART4_RX).
-The second part of the string (UART3_DCE_RX) is the desired muxing option for this pad.
-The pad setting value (hex value on the right) defines different modes of the pad, for example, if internal pull resistors are activated or not.
-In this case, the internal resistors are disabled.
+The first argument of the macro AM62LX_IOPAD(pa, val, muxmode) is the pad offset address within the I/O controller (in this example 0x1b4, corresponding UART0_RXD).
+The second argument (val) specifies the pad configuration, such as input/output and pull-up/pull-down.
+Third argument (muxmode) selects the functional mux mode for the pad, i.e. which peripheral signal is connected to it.
+In this case, 0 corresponds to the default mux option for UART0.

-The device tree representation for UART3 pinmuxing:
+The device tree representation for UART0 pinmuxing:
-:linux-phytec-imx:`tree/v6.6.52-2.2.0-phy20/arch/arm64/boot/dts/freescale/imx8mp-phycore-fpsc.dtsi#L714`
+:linux-phytec-ti:`tree/v6.12.35-11.01.05-phy/arch/arm64/boot/dts/ti/k3-am62l3-libra-rdk-fpsc.dts#L150`

 RS232
 -----